mmfausnaugh/tica/README.md

 python run_reg_test.py
 ```

 This script will take SPOC `*ffir*` files in `reg_test/input` and apply calibrations and WCSs.
-The results of those calibrations are checked against the contents of `reg_test/output_checks`---the test will fail if there are any changes.
+The results of those calibrations are checked against the contents of `reg_test/output_checks`; the test will fail if there are any changes.

 To run `run_reg_test.py`, it is necessary to pull the input data, output checks, and tables of WCS stars from the TICA GDrive storage.
 DVC is used to retrieve these data in the same way as for the calibration models.
 The regression test uses data from Sector 35 and 10 minute calibration models.